DevCabin/g-grid/README.md

 # g-grid

+##UPDATE

+#This project has been abandoned

+This was a rather ambitious project for someone with so little time to try to perfect.
+I tried it out in two phases after its creation.

+First, I tried to convert a pre made bootstrap layout to use g-grid.
+Well, lt's just say it didn't work out.
+It was then I began to realize the full weight of the task.

+Second, I tried to create a SIMPLE template from scratch with my grid.
+Two divs in I got a taste of how far it has to go if it would ever be a real contender.

+It is with a heavy heart and more experienced brow that I now declare this repo defunct.
+Stay tuned for a new link.

+George

+##Old Documentation
 Fluid responsive grid system, super light weight to replace bootstrap or foundation grid.
 Documentation is in the demo.html file in the uncompressed folder.